Anthony Sparks

 Anthony Sparks is an American television showrunner, writer-producer, and playwright.
 He is also an essay writer who focuses on media, performance, and African American politics and culture.
-He also holds a Ph.D. in American Studies & Ethnicity from USC and began his career as an actor in classical theatre and was also a lead performer in New York in the hit show Stomp and in the Emmy winning HBO film Stomp Out Loud.
+He has a Ph.D. in American studies & ethnicity from USC and began his career as an actor in classical acting and was also a lead performer in New York in the show Stomp and in the Emmy-winning HBO film Stomp Out Loud.

-Sparks is also a committed educator in the fields of film, television, African American studies, and American Studies.
+Sparks is also an educator in film, television, African American studies, and American studies.
 He has taught screenwriting and cultural studies at USC, Occidental College, and California State University, Fullerton.

 Education

 Originally from the South Side of Chicago, Sparks attended the Whitney Young Academic Center and Whitney Young Magnet High School.
-He graduated cum laude and with several honors (including the Jack Nicholson Award for Outstanding Undergraduate) from the University of Southern California where he studied theatre, film, cultural studies, and anthropology.
-He also earned his master's degree at USC, and recently completed a Ph.D. degree from USC's top ranked department in American Studies and Ethnicity.
+He graduated cum laude and with several honors (including the Jack Nicholson Award for Outstanding Undergraduate in the School of Dramatic Arts) from the University of Southern California where he studied theatre, film, cultural studies, and anthropology.
+He also earned his master's degree at USC, and completed a Ph.D. degree from USC in American Studies and Ethnicity.
 He was also a Fellow at the USC Center for American Studies for several years.